dmyersturnbull/dmyersturnbull.github.io/content/posts/macos-setup.md

 Also disable X forwarding, which also has [security concerns]( https://security.stackexchange.com/questions/14815/security-concerns-with-x11-forwarding).
 You’re unlikely to need either.
+Note that may also need [other SSH config options](https://linuxize.com/post/using-the-ssh-config-file/).

 Your config might look something like this:
 ```